kramlat/Sonic1PC/README.md

 Sonic Retro - Sonic 1 Github Disassembly

 Clownacy - Additional porting (compression algorithms)
-           for clownassembler, used to compile mappings and animation scripts
+           and for clownassembler, used to compile mappings and animation scripts

 CuckyDev - Original C Port